Aadigha-git/Aadigha-git/README.md

 - 🔭 I’m currently working on myself and this page.
 - 🌱 I’m currently learning how to orchestrate data pipelines on cloud
-- 📫 How to reach me: nikxherrera (Twitter, Linkedin, Instagram)
 - 😄 Pronouns: He/Him